fetchai/docs-archived/docs/i_nets/quickstart-aw4.md

 <li>Create a proof of representation for communication on the <a href="../../aea/acn">ACN</a>:
 <ul>
-<li> Run <code>aea generate-key fetchai fetchai_connnection_private_key.txt</code> and <code>aea add-key fetchai fetchai_connnection_private_key.txt --connection</code> to add a key pair for your AEA to secure its communications with.
+<li> Run <code>aea generate-key fetchai fetchai_connection_private_key.txt</code> and <code>aea add-key fetchai fetchai_connection_private_key.txt --connection</code> to add a key pair for your AEA to secure its communications with.
 Now associate this key pair with the one you use for transacting by executing <code>aea issue-certificates</code>.
 </li>
 </ul>
 </li>